indiesquidge/squidgefiles/README.md

 ### Install Zsh

-OS X ships with Zsh, but it is old (5.0.8).
+macOS ships with Zsh, but it is old (5.0.8).
 We want to install the latest version.

 ```
 brew install zsh